Selective disk backup and restore for Azure virtual machines

 Standard policy

-If you're using Standard policy, Protected Instance (PI) cost is calculated for the OS disk only if you choose to back up using the OS Disk only option.
-If you configure backup and select at least one data disk, the PI cost will be calculated for all the disks attached to the VM.
-Backup storage cost is calculated based on only the included disks and so you get to save on the storage cost.
+If you use the Standard policy, protected instance (PI) cost is calculated for the OS disk only if you choose to back up by using the OS Disk only option.
+If you configure backup and select at least one data disk, the PI cost is calculated for all the disks that are attached to the VM.
+Backup storage cost is calculated based on only the included disks, so you get to save on the storage cost.
 Snapshot cost is always calculated for all the disks in the VM (both the included and excluded disks).

-If you've chosen the Cross Region Restore (CRR) feature, then the CRR pricing applies on the backup storage cost after excluding the disk.
+If you select Cross Region Restore (CRR), the CRR pricing applies on the backup storage cost after excluding the disk.

 Enhanced policy

-If you're using Enhanced policy, Protected Instance (PI) cost, snapshot cost, and vault tier storage cost are all calculated based on the disks that you've included for backup.
+If you use the Enhanced policy, PI costs, snapshot costs, and vault tier storage costs are all calculated based on the disks that you include for backup.

 Known limitations